Anesthesiologist Career Guide: Education and Salary Overview

 Residency prepares a medical student to become a competent physician.
 It can be a grueling 3-7 years of training, depending on the field, but most physicians come out extremely competent on the other side.
 By graduating from an accredited anesthesiology residency, you signify to employers that you are an exceptional candidate prepared to work in the field.
 From there, certain attributes like work ethic and charisma can make you shine.

-Frequently Asked Questions About Anesthesiologists
+Frequently Asked Questions About the Career and Education Path for Anesthesiologists

 Becoming a CRNA takes 7-10 years while becoming an anesthesiologist takes 12-15 years.
-CRNAs earn an average of about $200,000, while anesthesiologists earn over $300,000, according to the BLS.
+CRNAs earn a median annual salary of about $223,000, while anesthesiologists earn over $335,000, according to the Bureau of Labor Statistics.